numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

     \section*{Acknowledgments}

 This work was supported by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.
+This work was further supported by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences.